-Additions to plan net position include employer and retiree contributions and net income from investment activities.
+Additions to plan net position include employer contributions and net income from investment activities.
 Employer contributions increased from \$282,000 in 2016 to \$350,000 in 2017, a change of \$68,000 or 24.11%.
-The increase reflects the District's continued desire to continue contributing the annual required contribution to the Fund each year.
+The increase reflects the District's continued desire to continue contributing the actuarially determined contribution to the Fund each year.